 That’s why I am actually PUMPED to share a couple of hacks with ya in this post today!
 While I’m certainly not aiming to look twenty years old when I’m fifty, I DO want to age gracefully and support my skin along the way.
 The goal should always be HEALTHY skin that naturally radiates from within, IMO ✨

 This post will share some of my personal favorite tried and true skincare secrets and holistic methods for 1) preventing wrinkles and fine lines in the first place and 2) smoothing existing wrinkles.
 Be prepared because it’s a LONG post; think of it as your one-stop guide and resource to all things natural and graceful aging!

 (P.S.
-I am NOT trying to cast judgment on anyone that chooses to get Botox or anything like that.
-You do you, it’s your face! 🙂 But I personally don’t want to put that in my body and prefer less invasive holistic modalities.
+I am NOT trying to cast judgment on anyone who chooses to get Botox or anything like that.
+You do you, it’s your face! 🙂 But I personally don’t want to put that in my body and prefer less invasive #NoTox holistic modalities.
 If that sounds like you too, keep reading!)

 This post contains affiliate links.

 - What causes wrinkles anyway?

 - Clean retinol and plant-based retinol alternatives

 - Cosmetic acupuncture